 we understand what body armor is.

 The term body armor is usually associated with vests designed to provide ballistic protection to the vital organs in the torso.
 Usually, a vest contains two armor panels held in place by a carrier.
 One panel protects the front of the torso, the other protects the rear.
 To protect the sides of the torso, the vest is worn with the front panel overlapping the rear panel.
-These panels can typically, but not always, be removed from the carrier.
-The armor panels themselves consist of a ballistic panel with an integral cover that protects the ballistic materials in the panel from the environment.
-Panels come in multiple sizes and can be flat or curved to accommodate the different shapes and sizes of potential wearers.
-Typically, neither the panel cover nor the carrier is intended to provide ballistic protection.
+These panels can typically be removed from the carrier.
+The armor panels themselves consist of a ballistic panel with a permanent cover that protects the ballistic materials in the panel from the environment.
+Soft armor panels come in multiple shapes and sizes and are flexible to adapt to the body of the wearer.
+Neither the panel cover nor the carrier is intended to provide ballistic protection, the ballistic protection comes from the fabric inside the permanent cover.
 The principal purpose of the carrier is to support and secure the panels to the wearer’s body.

 What is Soft Armor?